Shoaibxaif/thalaforareason/README.md

 ## Features

 - **Input Validation:** Enter a string with exactly 7 characters or a number whose digit sum is 7.
-- **Audio Experience:** Enjoy an audio journey with "ThalaBGM.mp3" when the result is positive.
+- **Audio Experience:** Enjoy an audio journey with "ThalaBGM" when the result is positive.
 - **Responsive Design:** Seamlessly view the page on different devices for an optimal user experience.
-- **Aesthetic Appeal:** Immerse yourself in the background image and centered container design.
-- **Maximum Width:** Container width set to a maximum of 800px for readability and responsiveness.

 ## Usage